gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 This section covers requirements which apply to hardware that have speech output and includes specific requirements around volume range, volume increments, and magnetic coupling of wired and wireless devices to work with hearing enhancement technology.

-### 8.3 Stationary ICT
+### 8.3 Stationary <abbr title="Information and communication technology">ICT</abbr>

-This section is specific to ICT that is built into the physical environment, such as a kiosk for buying a movie ticket.
-While this is only applicable to ICT which is physically located in the environment, it does not directly set out requirements for where the ICT is located, only that there is sufficient ability to access it.
+This section is specific to <abbr title="Information and communication technology">ICT</abbr> that is built into the physical environment, such as a kiosk for buying a movie ticket.
+While this is only applicable to <abbr title="Information and communication technology">ICT</abbr> which is physically located in the environment, it does not directly set out requirements for where the <abbr title="Information and communication technology">ICT</abbr> is located, only that there is sufficient ability to access it.
 Some of the key requirements from this section:

 - Controls are physically located in positions which can be reached by everyone (not too high, low or far).
 - Sufficient space exists for knee and toe clearance (especially applicable to people who use a wheelchair).
-- Appropriate ramps exist whenever there is a change in floor level or height which is required to access the ICT.
+- Appropriate ramps exist whenever there is a change in floor level or height which is required to access the <abbr title="Information and communication technology">ICT</abbr>.
-- There exists sufficient space around the ICT for everyone to be able to operate it.
+- There exists sufficient space around the <abbr title="Information and communication technology">ICT</abbr> for everyone to be able to operate it.
-- When ICT contains a display screen, it should be visible to a person sitting in a wheelchair.
+- When <abbr title="Information and communication technology">ICT</abbr> contains a display screen, it should be visible to a person sitting in a wheelchair.
-- Installation instructions are provided with the ICT which allows it to be installed accessibly into the physical environment.
+- Installation instructions are provided with the <abbr title="Information and communication technology">ICT</abbr> which allows it to be installed accessibly into the physical environment.

 ### 8.4 Mechanically operable parts

-This section outlines requirements for ICT which has controls such as buttons, keys, knobs, etc. The high-level requirements cover:
+This section outlines requirements for <abbr title="Information and communication technology">ICT</abbr> which has controls such as buttons, keys, knobs, etc. The high-level requirements cover:

 - Number pads have a tactile indicator on the “5” key
 - Controls that require grasping, pinching or twisting the wrist have accessible alternatives